Quantum cryptography compatible with noisy intermediate-scale quantum devices based on Parrondo dynamics in discrete-time quantum walks: Security of the protocol

 \subsection{Man-in-the-middle Attack}

-The man-in-the-middle attack~\cite{security} functions as an authentication check, where Alice verifies whether the incoming quantum state genuinely originates from Bob or has been tampered with by an adversary such as Eve.
-Bob and Alice share a pre-established private key, the Parrondo sequence that ensures the walk evolves periodically during decryption.
-If Eve attempts to intercept, modify, or replace the transmitted state, she inevitably applies operations that break the periodicity.
-Consequently, when Alice performs the inverse Parrondo sequence during decryption, the resulting position distribution fails to match the expected periodic revival, immediately signalling Eve’s presence.
-Additionally, the probability of any Eve guessing the correct decryption operator $G$ retracing back to the quantum state is practically negligible because there exist infinitely many ways to form coin operators, and their combinations for the DTQW evolution.
-The private key information is inaccessible to Eve, and she has almost zero probability of knowing Bob’s encrypted quantum state $\ket{\Phi(k)}$.
-Furthermore, the chaotic dynamics in the public key ($\ket{\Phi_{PK} }$) add another layer of protection by producing a highly sensitive, interference-dominated quantum state that is effectively impossible to invert or replicate without knowledge of the exact Parrondo sequence.
+The man-in-the-middle attack~\cite{security} can be viewed in this context as an authentication check, where Alice verifies whether the received quantum state originates from Bob or has been altered by an adversary such as Eve.
+Bob and Alice share a pre-established private key in the form of a Parrondo sequence, which ensures that the quantum walk exhibits periodic dynamics during decryption.
+If an adversary intercepts, modifies, or replaces the transmitted state, the applied operations generally disrupt this structured evolution.
+Consequently, when Alice performs the Parrondo sequence, the resulting position distribution deviates from the expected periodic pattern, providing a clear signature of tampering.\\